Gordon reassures residents as he orders public places closed because of COVID-19

 Gordon urged people who could do their jobs remotely to do so.

-"I know these are challenging circumstances," he said during the broadcast.
-"We've closed the school and we've required and asked for people to telecommute as much as you can.
+“I know these are challenging circumstances,” he said during the broadcast.
+“We’ve closed the schools and we’ve required and asked for people to telecommute as much as you can.

 “Then there are those employees and those courageous folks who really don’t have a chance to telecommute,” he continued.
 “You can’t be a state trooper and do that virtually, you can be a plumber or an electrician or somebody that is in the medical (industry) and do that from a computer in your house.
 These are people on the front line.”